aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

     - [10, 2000] for SQL Server 2008R2;
     - [20,2000] for SQL Server 2012 basic single node edition Increase progressively at a rate of 5 GB.
 For details, see [Instance type table](https://www.alibabacloud.com/help/doc-detail/26312.htm).
+    Note: There is extra 5 GB storage for SQL Server Instance and it is not in specified `instance_storage`.

 * `instance_name` - (Optional) The name of DB instance.
 It a string of 2 to 256 characters.
 * `instance_charge_type` - (ForceNew) Valid values are `Prepaid`, `Postpaid`, Default to `Postpaid`.